Kanhaiya Kumar: Early life and education

-Kanhaiya Kumar was born in January 1987, and brought up in the village of Bihat (near Barauni) in Begusarai district, Bihar.
+Kanhaiya Kumar was born in January 1987, and brought up in the village of Bihat at Barauni in Begusarai district, Bihar.
 The village is part of the Teghra constituency, known to be a stronghold of the CPI.
 Kumar's father is Jaishankar Singh who is paralysed.
 His mother, Meena Devi is an Anganwadi worker.
 He has an elder brother, Manikant, who works as a supervisor with a company in Assam.
 His family members have traditionally been supporters of the CPI.

 Kanhaiya Kumar studied till Class VI at Madhya Vidyalaya, Masnadpur, before joining R. K. C. High School in Barauni.
 During his school days, Kumar took part in several plays and activities organised by IPTA (Indian People's Theatre Association), a left-leaning cultural group going back to the days of India's freedom struggle.
 He cleared his Class X board exams in 2002 with a first division.
 After school, Kumar joined the Ram Ratan Singh College at Mokama, taking up science in Class XI-XII.
 He then graduated with a degree in geography from the College of Commerce, Arts and Science, Patna in 2007, earning a "first-class".